AleksanderGrzybowski/kelog.pl/README.md

-## My server
+## My stuff

-This repository contains almost whole configuration of my personal projects server:
+This repository contains configurations for my personal server and my personal laptop, which are:

-* Ansible basic stuff
-* Kuberentes YML-s for all my projects
+* Kuberentes resource definitions for all my demos
+* Ansible configurations for tools and scripts I use

+Feel free to look around :)